smiakchilo/aem-crash-course/lessons/2.11/part2.md

 ```

 <details>
-<summary><em style="color:#aaa; font-weight: bold">Why you need a service, and when you need it? (click to expand)</em></summary>
+<summary><em style="color:#aaa; font-weight: bold">Why do you need a service, and when do you need it? (click to expand)</em></summary>

 Many a time, a developer faces the question, do I have to create a Service here?
 Or I'll be fine with a "plain" utility class?
 Or else should I encapsulate this logic in a Sling Model or POJO?

 First, models/POJOs are designed to be just data containers.
-Some logic is possible there if it concerns converting or re-formatting a particular piece of data.
-Models are poorly designed if there are noticeable, dozens-lines-long computations going on inside (or new objects are created or stored).
+Some logic is possible there if it concerns converting or re-formatting a particular piece of data (see, e.g. `isValid()` methods in our sample project's models and DTOs).
+But a model is poorly designed if there are noticeable, dozen-lines-long computations going on inside.
 Such logic should be moved away from a model.

-Second, for implementing service-like logic, you usually choose between a utility (helper) class and exactly a service.
-A service wins if there's a need to persist a state (a piece of data, a variable) between calls and/or share it between threads.
+Second, for implementing service-like logic, you usually choose between a utility class (a helper) and a service.
+A service wins if there's a need to preserve a state (a piece of data, a variable) between calls and/or share it between threads.
 Note that every HTTP request spans a new thread, and if there's some data to keep between requests, service is your choice.

-Third, you would definitely want a service class if you you need to refer to another service.
+Third, you would definitely want a service if you need to refer to another service.
 The framework will do the "auto-wiring" job for you.
-Other possible ways to retrieve a reference to another service can be cryptic and error-prone.
+Other ways to retrieve a reference to a service can be cryptic and error-prone.

 Fourth, services are polymorphic in nature.
-A service is almost always referenced via its interface.
+Service is almost always referenced via its interface.
 There can be several implementations of the interface.
 The framework is responsible for picking up the most suitable one.
 Besides, you can instruct the framework on what implementations to use in what circumstances.

 This gives you vast possibilities for altering the way the code is executed (e.g., one logic for production use and a slightly different one for unit tests).
 You can also provide connection points for other developers to extend or modify your code.
-They can promote another implementation for a service of yours as it fits their needs.
-Besides, you can override the out-of-the-box services and thus change how AEM itself behaves.
+They can have another implementation for a service of yours as it fits their needs.
+Similarly, you can override the out-of-the-box services and thus change how AEM itself behaves.

-Fifth, services can be set up in such a way that an instance is created no sooner than it is actually needed elsewhere in the code.
+Fifth, services can be set up in such a way that an instance is created no sooner than it is actually needed.
 This is useful if the initialization is time- and CPU-consuming (e.g., the service needs to first read some data from the network or load a file).
 Think of a Windows application that uses the "delayed autostart" option.
-On the contrary, you cannot control the timing of the initialization of a static variable in a utility class.
+On the contrary, you cannot control the timing of initialization in a utility class.
 It usually happens right after the class is loaded in memory.

-However, there are such kinds of logic that a good old utility class would win as the best solution.
+However, there are such kinds of logic that a good old utility class would be the best solution.
 You may have a bunch of methods that are implemented in the functional style (process their arguments and return a value without side effects).
 May it be these methods refer to none of the other services.
 You are not going to provide alternations of these methods, nor do you plan a specific rendition for tests.
 In this case, there's no need to wrap them in OSGi service.
 </details>

 #### Class composition of a service